chargebee/distributed-gitflow/README.md

 ### On PR create to develop/{squad_name}
 - Notifies on slack's `develop/{squad_name}` channel
 - If the PR is from the corresponding `staging` branch, it will be automatically merged.
 In case of merge conflicts, the PR will be closed and notifies about the merge conflict on the `develop/{squad_name}` channel

+## How to make changes and deploy
+1. create a new branch
+2. make the required changes and build the package using the `npm run release` command.
+3. raise a PR to the `master` branch
+4. After the PR merge, the updated GitHub action can be a accessed from `chargebee/distributed-gitflow@master`